Long-term Grain Storage Requires Good Management October 13, 2017

-Given the low grain prices some grain may be stored for many months or even more than a year, requiring extra care and management, according to North Dakota State University's grain storage expert.
+Maintaining grain quality during extended storage will require extra care and management, according to North Dakota State University’s grain storage expert.

-"Grain that will be stored for an extended time needs to be good-quality grain," says NDSU Extension Service agricultural engineer Ken Hellevang.
-"The outer layer of a grain kernel is the pericarp, or seed coat, and provides protection for the kernel.
+“Grain that will be stored for an extended time needs to be good quality grain,” NDSU Extension Service agricultural engineer Ken Hellevang says.
+“The outer layer of a grain kernel is the pericarp, or seed coat, and provides protection for the kernel.
 If the pericarp is damaged, the kernel is more susceptible to mold growth and insect infestations.
-This reduces the expected storage life of the grain."
+This reduces the expected storage life of the grain.”

 Mold growth requires moist conditions, usually above about 70% relative humidity, and warm temperatures.
 To reduce the potential for mold growth, the grain moisture content should be below the equilibrium moisture content (EMC), at 60% to 65% relative humidity.

-The EMC of corn at 70°F and 65% relative humidity is about 13.5%, and at 50°F, the EMC is about 15%.
-If you can keep stored corn below 50°F, you can store it at 15% moisture.
-But if the temperature will be warmer, the recommended storage moisture content is about 13.5%.
-Equilibrium moisture content charts for various types of grain are available on the internet.
+The EMC of corn is about 13.5% at 70°F and 65% relative humidity, and about 15% at 50°F. If you can keep stored corn below 50°F, you can store it at 15% moisture.
+However, if the temperature will be warmer than 50°F, the recommended storage moisture content is about 13.5%.
+EMC charts for various types of grain are available on the internet.

-Grain going into long-term storage should be dried and cooled rapidly after harvest.
 The allowable storage time (AST) is an estimate of the life of the grain until it has deteriorated enough to affect grain quality.
-Grain AST charts are available online.
+Grain AST charts, such as those in the publications section of the NDSU grain drying and storage website, are available online.

-"Controlling grain temperature is critical for maintaining grain quality," Hellevang says.
-"Insect reproduction is reduced below about 70°F, insects are dormant below about 50°F, and insects are killed if grain is below 30°F for a few weeks."
+“Controlling grain temperature is critical for maintaining grain quality,” Hellevang says.
+“Insect reproduction is reduced below about 70°F, insects are dormant below about 50°F degrees, and insects are killed if grain is below 30°F for a few weeks.”